-Grade 12, 1 year, 1 credit, Factor 9, Course # 1104DCC
+Grade 12, 1 year, 1 credit, Factor 9, Course #1104DCC, DCC Course #ENG101/102 (3 DCC credits per semester)

-A student must achieve an 85 or better in English 11 to be eligible to take the placement exam for the DCC concurrent course.
-Only students who pass the placement exam can enroll in the course.
+A student must achieve an 85 or better in the first three quarters of English 11 and an 85 or better on the NYS English Regents exam to be eligible for the DCC concurrent course.
+Only students who meet the criteria can enroll in the course.
 Students must enroll in both English 101 and English 102 to satisfy the high school requirement for graduation.
-A DCC final exam will be given to enrolled students in May.
+A DCC final exam will be given to students at the end of semester 1 for English 101 and at the end of semester 2 for English 102.

 This English 101/102 course gives high school students the opportunity to experience a challenging college level course while still in high school.
-Qualified students earn high school and college credit concurrently with no tuition costs to the school or the student.
-College credit is transferrable to most two and four year colleges and universities.
+Qualified students earn high school and college credit concurrently and college credit may be transferrable to most two and four year colleges and universities.